deton57/oke-labs/oke-rancher/vm.md

 you will see the following dashboard screen.

-Open the side menu, and go to Networking.
+Open the side menu and go to Networking.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/menu-networking.PNG)